JordonHoshor/BuildAndConquerC-/README.md

 - HP is updated live for the currently selected unit

 # Drone Unit
-- Drones are controller with mouse, left and right click
+- Drones are controlled with mouse, left and right click
 - When a drone is selected, a rotating image appears to indicate that unit is currently selected
 - Each player starts with 1 drone
 - Drones can build a base or attack

+# Command base
 - When build is clicked there is a Ghost of the structure that follows the mouse

-# Command base
 - Base can create more drones

 # Simple Ai